Multi-MCP Architecture

 Here’s the counterintuitive result.
 Once you have the many-small server pattern in place and remote MCP working, the next failure mode is the one nobody warned you about: connecting more servers makes the agent worse.

 Each MCP server wires its tool descriptions into every model call.
-Ten servers averaging ~800 tokens of schemas each means roughly 8,000 tokens of tool inventory loaded before your prompt even starts.
+Even at a conservative ~800 tokens of schemas per server, ten servers mean roughly 8,000 tokens of tool inventory loaded before your prompt even starts — and real servers run far heavier: Anthropic measured ~55K tokens for a five-server setup, and GitHub’s MCP server alone is around 42K tokens of definitions.
 The model has less budget for the actual task.
 And worse — even with a long context window, large tool inventories degrade planner accuracy regardless of whether you have token budget left.

 Four things to put in place: